14 June 2015

 ‘That the two Kingdoms of Scotland and England shall upon the first day of May next ensuing the date hereof, and for ever after, be united into One Kingdom by the Name of Great Britain’.
-This must not be confused with the United Kingdom Corporation Sole; which todays acts as a mimic of the true nature of the realm that is Great Britain.
+This must not be confused with the United Kingdom Corporation Sole; which todays acts as a mimic of the true nature of the realm that is England.
+England is a nation, a kingdom, Britain is the Empire that sits atop our political and judicial systems to serve itself.
 The former is a nation the latter is a corporation that binds you as a serf through your Trust.
+The Union bound the Knights Hospitallers under the Knights of the Temple.

 Act of Union, 1707